ln5/draft-ietf-trans-gossip/draft-ietf-trans-gossip.md

 log entries) can be problematic -- user tracking by fingerprinting through rare STHs is one potential attack (see {{#sth-pollination}}).

-However, there are avenues by which information can be shared that is not damaging to user privacy.
-For example, there is no loss in privacy if a client sends SCTs for a given site to the site corresponding to the SCT.
-This is because the site's logs would already indicate that the client is accessing that site.
-In this way a site can accumulate records of SCTs that have been issued by various logs for that site, providing a consolidated repository of SCTs that could be queried by auditors.

-Sharing an STH is considered reasonably safe from a privacy perspective as long as the same STH is shared by a large number of other log clients.
-This "safety in numbers" can be achieved by requiring gossiping of STHs only of a certain "freshness" while also refusing to gossip about STHs from logs with too high an STH issuance frequency (see {{STH pollination}}.

 # Overview

 SCT Feedback enables HTTPS clients to share Signed Certificate